 All modules except two are worth 10 credits and have an indicative requirement for 100 hours of study in total.
-The exceptions are Systems Thinking Development and Exploitation which is worth 40 credits and has an indicative requirement for 400 hours of study in total, and the Thesis which is worth 80 credits and has an indicative requirement for 800 hours of study in total.
+The exceptions are Systems Thinking Development and Exploitation which is worth 40 credits and has an indicative requirement for 400 hours of study in total, and the Thesis (for those going forward to MSc) which is worth 80 credits and has an indicative requirement for 800 hours of study in total.

-The Fundamentals of Systems Thinking module is a pre-requisite for the Introduction to Systems Methods, Systems Leadership and Organisational Behaviour and Systems Research Methods.
+The Fundamentals of Systems Thinking module is a pre-requisite for the Introduction to Systems Methods, Formal Representation of Systems, Complex Systems, Systems Thinking for Social Change, Dialogue and Collaboration, Systems Leadership and Organisational Behaviour and Systems Research Methods.
 The Introduction to Systems Methods module is a pre-requisite for Systems Practice and Systems Thinking Development and Exploitation.
 The following modules require 60 credits from prior modules: Philosophy and Theory of Systems Thinking, Architecting Enterprises, and Requisite Variety for Organisations.

 Residential modules have a 2-week period of directed study, followed by a 1-week residential, then a 4-week coursework period.
-The exceptions are: the Fundamentals of Systems Thinking which has no prior directed study; the Systems Practice module has a 1-week period of directed study followed by a 2-day residential, then an 8-week coursework period; Systems Research Methods which has a 1-week directed study followed by 3-day residential, then an 8-week distance learning period, followed by a 4-week coursework period; and the Systems Thinking Development and Exploitation module has a 1-week directed study period prior to the course, followed by a 3-day residential and then a 28-week coursework and distance learning period.
+The exceptions are: the Fundamentals of Systems Thinking which has no prior directed study; the Systems Practice module has a 1-week period of directed study followed by a 3-day residential, then an 8-week coursework period; Systems Research Methods which has a 1-week period of directed study followed by 3-day residential, then an 8-week coursework period; Systems Thinking Development and Exploitation module has a 1-week directed study period prior to the course, followed by a 3-day residential and then a 28-week coursework and distance learning period.
 Distance learning modules comprise 12 weeks directed study followed by a 4-week coursework period.